-Age 52 Chief Executive Officer.
-Ultrapar Participações S.A.

-Mr. Lutz was named chief executive officer of Ultrapar Participações S.A., a Brazil-based conglomerate operating in the sectors of fuel distribution, specialty chemicals, liquid bulk storage and pharmacies, effective January 2022, and has served on Ultrapar's board of directors since April 2021.
-Previously, Mr. Lutz was chief executive officer of Cosan Limited, a Brazil-based holding company that operates in strategic sectors including agribusiness, fuel and natural gas distribution, lubricants and logistics, from April 2015 to April 2020, and served as a director of Cosan from December 2009 to June 2020.
+Age 53 Chief Executive Officer, Ultrapar Participacões S.A.
+Mr. Lutz was named chief executive officer of Ultrapar Participações S.A., a Brazil-based conglomerate operating in the sectors of fuel distribution, specialty chemicals, liquid bulk storage and pharmacies, effective January 2022, and served as a member of Ultrapar's board of directors from April to December 2021.
+Previously.
+Mr. Lutz was chief executive officer of Cosan Limited. a Brazil-based holding company that operates in strategic sectors including agribusiness, fuel and natural gas distribution, lubricants and logistics, from April 2015 to April 2020, and served as a director of Cosan from December 2009 to June 2020.
 Prior to joining Cosan, he held senior leadership roles at Companhia Siderurgica Nacional (CSN) SA, most recently serving as vice president of infrastructure and energy with responsibility for the company's hydroelectric plants, logistics, railways and port terminals.
 Prior to that, he was the chief operating officer for Ultracargo S.A., Ultra Group's logistics subsidiary.
 Mr. Lutz also currently serves on the board of Votorantim SA, a Brazil-based conglomerate mainly operating in the mining and metals, energy and banking sectors, since April 2021.
 Mr. Lutz previously served as a director at Monsanto Company from May 2014 to June 2018.
 Mr. Lutz joined Corteva's Board in June 2019.